MssTake/MssTake.github.io/to do.md

 - resume downloard prompt should be accessible through "toolbar"
 - archived projects should be accessible through through "toolbar"
 - tumblr themes should be accessible through "toolbar"
+- font changer should be accessible through "toolbar"
+- a pop-up encouraging people to resize the window. pop-up should leave the frame when the window is resized

 ### Footer